 I hope you’re inspired on what to put in your child’s craft box, what else would you add?
 Have you found a hidden gem to purchase your craft supplies from?
 I’d love to know in the comments.

-Photos taken by Samantha Prewett Photography
+Photos were taken by Samantha Prewett Photography

 PS.
 Some of these links are affiliate links, which means I earn a little bit of money if you make a purchase – thank you for your support. x